 Aracely Rodriguez: Best Friend / Kevin M. Horton: Quirky Office

 SO THEN, how do you figure out what the most commonly requested looks are for your age group?

-Aside from taking workshops like Sam Christensen’s Personal Brand class, and making a list of breakdowns from sites like Casting Networks, there is more you can do to figure out your specific target market.
+Aside from taking workshops like Jodie Bentley’s “The Actor’s Branding System” and making a list of breakdowns from sites like Casting Networks, there is more you can do to figure out your specific target market.

 Find out HOW in Part III of this series.
 In the meantime, as you scroll through the images in this article, note the specific labels describing some typical marketing looks for each image.
 Read Part III.

 Stacy Snyder: Quirky Young Professional / Love interest